NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 drwxrwxr-x 2 wresch staff 4.0K Mar 14  2024 release_45
 ```

-Looking into this folder, you can see a number of index files as well as the input GTF and FASTQ files used.
+**Looking into this `release_45` we see a few important things:**
+- A number of subdirectories with names like `genes-100/`.
+These are the actual genome index directories, categorized by read length!
+Remember how we had to set that `--sjdbOverhang 99` parameter?
+- `genes.gtf` and other files used to actually create the indicies
+- `slurm-21952863.out` and similar.
+These are logs from when Biowulf staff created these indices.
+You can check out what actual command they used.

 **Generally speaking, STAR indices for each version of STAR available on Biowulf are stored in:**